kahnduong/ud-acm-sharejs/README.md

 ud-acm-sharejs
 =======
-This repo contains updated ShareJS code examples for my talk at a UD ACM workshop on March 26, 2015.
+This repo contains updated ShareJS code examples for my talk at a UD ACM development workshop in April 2015.

 Setup
 ---------------